What is an HMO?

 for other purposes prescribed by the government.

-are occupied by five or more people forming two or more households (a household can be one person).
+a property occupied by five or more people forming two or more separate households, regardless of the number of storeys, or

 HMO licences need to be renewed every five years.

-If you have a property that meets the description above and you do not already hold a licence for that property then you will need to apply to the council for a licence.
-If your property already has a licence, this will remain valid until its normal expiry date.
+If you have a property that meets the description above and you do not already hold a licence for that property then you need to apply for a licence.

 What happens if I don't apply for a licence?